soundpress/RulesOfNYC/docs/c09/index.rst

 *§ 39-03.2 Program of Commercial Abatements for Vehicles Enrolled in the Fleet Program.* ::

 (a) Agreement; waiver of right to contest notices of violation.
-Notwithstanding any inconsistent provision of § 39-05 of these rules, the Commissioner of Finance may enter into agreements with the owners of vehicles with commercial plates enrolled in the Fleet Program that are not eligible for the Stipulated Fine Program under § 39-03.1 of these rules, for the payment of fines in accordance with a reduced fine schedule for parking violations set forth in the agreement ("commercial abatement fine amounts").
+Notwithstanding any inconsistent provision of 19 RCNY § 39-05, the Commissioner of Finance may enter into agreements with the owners of vehicles with commercial plates enrolled in the Fleet Program that are not eligible for the Stipulated Fine Program under 19 RCNY § 39-03.1 of these rules, for the payment of fines in accordance with a reduced fine schedule for parking violations set forth in the agreement ("commercial abatement fine amounts").
 Such commercial abatement fine amounts will not apply to enrolled vehicles unless the owner of such vehicles enters into a written agreement with the Commissioner, in advance, in which the owner agrees to waive the right to contest all notices of violation issued against such owner's enrolled vehicles during a stated period of time and to pay the commercial abatement fine amounts for all such violations.
 This waiver includes any right to challenge or otherwise contest any such violations that have become due and payable at the unreduced full amount pursuant to the enforcement provisions set forth in the agreement and in subdivision (d) of this section.

 (b) Failure to pay fines.
-The agreement described in subdivision (a) of this section shall further provide that if the owner fails to satisfy summonses that enter judgment status, where such judgment(s) total in the aggregate, including interest, more than $350: (1) such summonses will be subject to enforcement action pursuant to the provisions of this title and applicable law, including but not limited to the imposition of all fines and penalties provided for in subdivision (d) of this section; (2) the owner will be removed from the Commercial Abatement Program and Fleet Program; and (3) the agreement will be null and void with respect to all future summonses, and future summonses will be subject to the penalties provided in § 39-07 of these rules to the same extent and in the same manner as if such agreement had not been in effect.
+The agreement described in subdivision (a) of this section shall further provide that if the owner fails to satisfy summonses that enter judgment status, where such judgment(s) total in the aggregate, including interest, more than $350: (1) such summonses will be subject to enforcement action pursuant to the provisions of this title and applicable law, including but not limited to the imposition of all fines and penalties provided for in subdivision (d) of this section; (2) the owner will be removed from the Commercial Abatement Program and Fleet Program; and (3) the agreement will be null and void with respect to all future summonses, and future summonses will be subject to the penalties provided in 19 RCNY § 39-07 to the same extent and in the same manner as if such agreement had not been in effect.

 (c) Discretion of Commissioner.
 Enrollment in this program is voluntary and will be subject to termination at the discretion of the Commissioner.
 This program is established and will remain in effect at the pleasure of the Commissioner.